Differential Privacy for Government Agencies -- Are We There Yet?: Introduction

-The remainder of the paper is structured as follows: before discussing the different aspects that need to be considered in the government context, Section \ref{sec:dp_intro} offers a short review of differential privacy and some of its properties.
-Section \ref{sec:data} discusses the challenges arising for the typical data products at government agencies with limited sample sizes but very detailed information.
-It also illustrates why neither the query response system, for which differential privacy was originally developed, nor restricted access to the unprotected data for accredited researchers seem to be an option when adopting differential privacy for government agencies.
-Section \ref{sec:priv_accuracy} addresses the difficulties in anticipating the impacts of differential privacy on the accuracy of the obtained results and highlights that understanding the level of protection provided through differential privacy is not trivial.
-Differential privacy in the survey context is the focus of Section \ref{sec:surveys}, which illustrates that the approach might have negative effects on response rates and discusses the open questions regarding the interaction between differential privacy and common data processing steps such as weighting and imputation and the challenges when trying to account for the data protection procedures when making inference to the underlying population.
-Section \ref{sec:setting_eps} addresses the difficulties that government agencies face, when setting the privacy parameter $\varepsilon$.
-The paper concludes with some suggestions how to address the challenges and open questions raised, advocating for more interdisciplinary research to tackle these problems.
+The remainder of the paper is structured as follows: Before discussing the different aspects that need to be considered in the government context, Section \ref{sec:dp_intro} provides a short review of DP and some of its properties.
+Section \ref{sec:data} discusses the challenges arising concerning the typical data products at government agencies with limited sample sizes but very detailed information.
+It also illustrates why establishing a query response system or providing restricted access to the unprotected data for accredited researchers seems to be problematic when adopting DP for government agencies.
+Section \ref{sec:priv_accuracy} addresses the difficulties in anticipating the impacts of DP on the accuracy of the results obtained and highlights the fact that understanding the level of protection provided through DP is not a trivial matter.
+Differential privacy in the survey context is the focus of Section \ref{sec:surveys}, which illustrates potential negative effects on response rates and discusses challenges when trying to incorporate common data processing steps such as weighting and imputation.
+It also discusses problems when trying to account for the data protection procedures when making inference to the underlying population.
+Section \ref{sec:setting_eps} addresses the difficulties that government agencies face when setting the privacy parameter $\varepsilon$.
+The paper concludes with some suggestions for addressing the challenges and open questions raised, advocating for more interdisciplinary research to tackle these problems.